Happitack/hire-me/README.md

 **Environment Configuration:**

 By utilizing a .env file, environmental variables can be managed outside the codebase, making it easy to switch between environments and ensuring that sensitive information such as access tokens are stored locally.

-**List Virtulization with React Window:**

-Given the potential size of the children data returned by the API, React Window was chosen for list virtualization.
-It helps render only the visible rows in the DOM, improving performance when dealing with large datasets.